jldantas/libmft/README.md

 - First 8 bytes of the VOLUME_INFORMATION attribute

+### Interpretation of data

+- The EA attribute is not very well understood.
+There are some trailling stuff and mystic alignments that are not confirmed.
+I'm using a value considering a 8 byte aligment

 ### Multithread/multiprocessing

 I've tried to implement the loading of the file using multiple processes